LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

     * Route to skill
     * Route to agent

-    **Note**: The end result of this interaction is always a transfer.
-If the next action returned by the `askMaven` call is just to send a message, the bot does this and then transfers to the fallback skill specified in the interaction.
-For this reason, specifying the fallback skill in the interaction is required.
+    **Note**: If the next action returned by the `askMaven` call is just to send a message, the bot does this and then transfers to the fallback skill specified in the interaction.
+If a fallback skill isn't specified, the conversation flow continues to the next action in the dialog.

 #### Prerequisites